Jessevdz/OmniOrder/docs/demo.md

 ### Backend Overrides (`TenantMiddleware`)
 Usually, the API resolves the tenant based on the subdomain (e.g., `pizza` -> `tenant_pizzahut`).
-In Demo Mode, if the host is `demo.omniorder.localhost`, the middleware **forces** the database search path to `tenant_demo`, regardless of other contexts.
+In Demo Mode, if the host is `demo.stelly.localhost`, the middleware **forces** the database search path to `tenant_demo`, regardless of other contexts.

 ### Frontend Shell (`DemoLayout`)
 The `DemoLayout` wrapper handles the persistence of the session.
 It includes the `PersonaSwitcher` component, which uses React Router to swap views (`/demo/store`, `/demo/kitchen`, `/demo/admin`) while keeping the layout state (like the Magic Token) alive.